The World Is Round: Re-membering Sabina

 Dana Berman Duff, 2019

 6-channel videos on monitors and goose-neck stands.
 Audio compositions by Karen Finley, A.J.
-McClenon, John Cage (“Living Room Music” 1940; words from Gertrude Stein’s The World Is Round, performed by Gert Sorensen and Ars Nova Copenhagen, directed by Tamás Vetö), and audio commentary from 2005 road trip to Baja Mexico.
+McClenon, John Cage (“Living Room Music” 1940; words from Gertrude Stein’s The World Is Round, performed by Gert Sorensen and Ars Nova Copenhagen, directed by Tamás Vetö), and audio commentary from a 2005 road trip to Baja, Mexico.

 The video below is a simulation of a composition of 6 videos on monitors of various sizes on goose-neck stands of different heights, face-up, image toward the ceiling, so viewer looks down on the screens.
 Resembling lily pads or pools.
 The audio can be controlled by the viewer in order to hear each video more clearly at different times.

 Videos shot by Dana from 2004 to 2018; includes 2 video works by Sabina Ott and a film sequence by Daniel Marlos from 1994.
 Audio compositions by Karen Finley, A.J.
 McClenon, John Cage (“Living Room Music” 1940; words from Gertrude Stein’s The World Is Round), audio commentary by Dana Berman Duff.

 Link to audio balanced for Karen Finley poem and A.J.
 McClenon sound: https://vimeo.com/312842990

 Link to audio balances for A.J.
 McClenon and Baja road trip: https://vimeo.com/312841787

 I imagined the video monitors as a series of pools.
 I saw Sabina floating spread-eagle in the water.
 Many times in the past four years I’ve imagined Sabina floating overhead in the sky where I beamed her with “healing rays.”
 The blue water and the blue sky.